codio-content/cs-intro-python-lists/.guides/content/List-Repetition-5207.md

 ## List Repetition

-You can use the repetition operator (`*`) to a list.
+You can use the repetition operator (`*`) with a list.
 This is similar to string repetition from the lesson on data types.

 ```python
 list_1 = ["Hi!"]